fntneves/laravel-transactional-events/README.md

-# Transaction-aware Event Dispatcher for Laravel
+# Transaction-aware Event Dispatcher for Laravel, and Lumen

 <a href="https://travis-ci.org/fntneves/laravel-transactional-events"><img src="https://travis-ci.org/fntneves/laravel-transactional-events.svg?branch=master" alt="TravisCI Status"></a>
 <a href="https://packagist.org/packages/fntneves/laravel-transactional-events"><img src="https://poser.pugx.org/fntneves/laravel-transactional-events/v/stable" alt="Latest Stable Version"></a>

-This package introduces a transactional layer to Laravel Event Dispatcher.
+This package introduces a transactional layer to Laravel/Lumen Event Dispatcher.
 Its purpose is to achieve, without changing a single line of code, a better consistency between events dispatched during database transactions.
 This behavior is also applicable to Eloquent events, such as `saved` and `created`, by changing the configuration file.

 ## Why transactional events?